ArctosDB/documentation/_how_to/How-to-Bulkload-Catalog-Records.markdown

 #### Navigation: [Tools Directory > Enter Data > Bulkload Catalog Records](https://arctos.database.museum/Bulkloader/BulkloadSpecimens.cfm)

+What you need to know: Bulkloading records into Arctos happens in two database steps, not including the steps to prepare your file for uploading.
+First step is loading your prepared file into the Staging Table.
+This is a shared resource currently, so if a user has data in the table it is unavailable until it has been pushed to the second step (see Bulkloading Table).
+This step is meant to be a temporary holding stage for primary data validation.

+Please read the Staging Table etiquette on the database page.

+## Bulkload Builder - Pre-uploading stage

+#### Navigation: [Tools Directory > Enter Data > Bulkload Builder](https://arctos.database.museum/Bulkloader/bulkloaderBuilder.cfm)

 If you do not have a Bulkload Catalog Record Data sheet, begin with the [Bulkload Builder](https://arctos.database.museum/Bulkloader/bulkloaderBuilder.cfm).

-## Bulkload Builder

-#### Navigation: [Tools Directory > Enter Data > Bulkload Builder](https://arctos.database.museum/Bulkloader/bulkloaderBuilder.cfm)

-The first small table includes groups of fields available to use.
+The first section includes groups of fields available to use.
 Select which ones you want to save time on selecting individual fields in the larger table below.

-From the larger table, you will see the fields that were selected as part of the groups selected above.
+In the next section, you will see the fields that were selected as part of the groups selected above.

 If there are fields that will never be used by your collection and therefore do not need to be in your file. **Unselect** them.